akagaeng/rabbitmq-delayed-message-exchange/README.md

 ### Open rabbitmq management

-- Open http://localhost:8080/ on your browser
+- Open http://localhost:8080/ in a browser
 - Login with `rabbit` / `rabbit`

 ## Additional Configuration